Sunday, June 29, 2014

 While the tomb builders broke through to the foundations of the temple in one of the tombs corridors and deliberately went lower to avoid the temple above and eventually stopped work on a corridor to avoid undermining the temples foundations.
 This to me says that both operations are occurring simultaneously, that is the tomb should also be dated to the reign of Hatschepsut.

-It cannot be viewed as a coincidence that the crypt is directly behind the center shrine of the temple and the well says Hatschepsut probably never intended to be buried in the Valley of kings, her final decision probably offered her little time to start again.
+It cannot be viewed as a coincidence that the crypt is directly behind the center shrine of the temple and the well says Hatschepsut probably never intended to be buried in the Valley of the Kings, her final decision probably offered her little time to start again.
 The architectural problems which had exposed the foundations to the temple in the tomb and the obviously unfinished extra room of the temple that if the room was ever excavated would have revealed the tombs staircase, these were together a huge screw up!

 A good reason for Thutmosis III to create a new burial for his grandfather and a great place to bury Queen Meryetamun!